campogio/SalesManager/README.md

 Currently does not support unregistering items from sales, be careful and double check your data when registering sales, if you make a mistake, you may delete the sale record from total_sales.json

+# Updating

+To update to a newer version without losing previous sales, overwriting SalesApp.exe with the newer version should be enough.